 Potential Defense Evasion Via Right-to-Left Override

 Detects the presence of the "u202+E" character, which causes a terminal, browser, or operating system to render text in a right-to-left sequence.
-This is used as an obfuscation and masquerading techniques.
+This character is used as an obfuscation and masquerading techniques by adversaries to trick users into opening malicious files.

 Sigma rule (View on GitHub)